Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Exam_Questions.md

 **What is the Hebb rule for storing patterns in associative memories and why does it work?**

 The **Hebbian** learning rule is based on the idea that "neurons that fire together, wire together".
-The rule states that the weight between two neurons should be increased if both neurons are active at the same time and deceased if one neuron is active while the other is not.
+The rule states that the weight between two neurons should be increased if both neurons are active at the same time and decreased if one neuron is active while the other is not.
+The Hebbian rule provides a mechanism for modifying synaptic strengths based on the co-activation of neurons.
+It works by strengthening the connections between neurons that consistently fire together, facilitating associative memory storage and retrieval.